 Metoclopramide injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.

 Keep your supplies in a clean, dry place that is out of the reach of children when you are not using them.
-Your healthcare provider will tell you how to throw away used needles, syringes, tubing, and containers to avoid accidental injury.
+Your healthcare provider will tell you how to dispose of used needles, syringes, tubing, and containers to avoid accidental injury.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.